-The Oranga Tamariki (National Care Standards and Related Matters) Regulations 2018 (National Care Standards Regulations) came into force from 1 July 2019.
+The Oranga Tamariki (National Care Standards and Related Matters) Regulations 2018 (NCS Regulations) came into force from 1 July 2019.
 Oranga Tamariki is responsible for administering the Regulations, along with the Oranga Tamariki Act 1989.

-The National Care Standards Regulations set out the actions or steps that must be taken to help ensure children and young people in care or custody receive an appropriate standard of care that is consistent with the principles in the Oranga Tamariki Act.
+The NCS Regulations set out the actions or steps that must be taken to help ensure children and young people in care or custody receive an appropriate standard of care that is consistent with the principles in the Oranga Tamariki Act.

 These care standards cover six areas: